TERMS OF BUSINESS

 REGULAR REVIEWS

 It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
-As your circumstances change, your needs will change.
-You must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
-Failure to contact us in relation to changes in your circumstances, or failure to request a review, may result in you having insufficient insurance cover and/or inappropriate investments.
+As your circumstances change, your needs will change which may result in you having insufficient insurance cover and/or inappropriate investments.
+We would therefore advise that you contact us to ensure that you are provided with up to date advice and products best suited to your needs.

-Any failure to disclose material information may invalidate your claim and render your policy or application void.
+It is essential that you should bring to our attention any material alteration in risk such as changes of address or use of premises.
+Any failure to disclose material information may invalidate your claim and render your policy void.

 CONFLICTS OF INTEREST

 It is the policy of our firm to avoid conflicts of interest in providing services to you.
-However, where an unavoidable conflict of interest arises we will advise you of this in writing before providing you with any advice.
+However, where an unavoidable conflict of interest arises we will advise you of this in writing before providing you with any service and the firm will take all steps within its control to appropriately manage the conflict and minimise the impact of the conflict on the consumer.
+Tony Long is responsible for managing potential conflicts of interest.
 A full copy of our Conflicts of Interest Policy is available on request.

 Mortgage lenders may seek early repayment of a loan and interest if you default on your repayments.
 Your home is at risk if you do not maintain your agreed repayments.